Haksell/tokenizer/documentation/usage.md

 -   Multisig is not part of the ERC20 standard, so MetaMask does not have an interface.
 Go back to the `Deploy` tab in [Remix](https://remix.ethereum.org/).
 -   Expand the deployed contract.
--   From one of the owner accounts, enter `0xSOMEADDRESS,42000000000000000000`.
+-   From one of the owner accounts, enter `0xaddress4,42000000000000000000`.
 Click `submitOperation`.
 Confirm.
 Wait.
 There are 18 zeros, because it is the number of decimals of our token.
-This operation will create 42 OB42 out of thin air.
+This operation will create 42 OB42 out of thin air and send it to your fourth account.
 But we need approval first.
 -   Since this is the first multisig operation, it is index 0.
 Enter 0 in `confirmOperation`.
 Confirm.
 Wait.
 -   Switch to another owner account.
 Enter 0 in `confirmOperation`.
 Confirm.
 Wait.
 -   2 owners have signed the operation, so we can execute it.
 Enter 0 in `executeOperation`.
 Confirm.
 Wait.